Hybrid Federated Learning: Algorithms and Implementation: Problem Formulation

-Notice that we can use any reasonable distance function to construct $r_1(\cdot)$ since $\theta_{m,d}$ and $\theta_{0,d}$ have the same dimension.
-However, it is not straightforward to construct $r_2(\cdot)$, for the following reasons.
-First, the dimension of $\theta_{0}$ is much larger than each individual $w_m$ since $\theta_{0}$ is the inference model that takes all the features extractors as inputs.
+We can use any reasonable distance function to construct $r_1(\cdot)$ since $\theta_{m,d}$ and $\theta_{0,d}$ have the same dimension.
+However, it is not straightforward to construct $r_2(\cdot)$ for the following reasons.
+First, the input dimension of $\theta_{0}$ is much larger than each individual $w_m$ since $\theta_{0}$ is the inference model that takes all the features extractors as inputs.
 Second, it is not easy to identify the relationship between different $w_m$'s parameters and combine them to yield a global $\theta_0$.

-To deal with these challenges, we adopt a {\it matched averaging} idea proposed by~\cite{yurochkin2019PFNM, wang2020fedMA}, which is used in the HFL setting to dynamically match the neurons of local models to build a global model.
-More specifically, it is assumed that the global $\theta_0$ and local $w_m$ are related through a linear mapping $w_m \approx \Pi_m \theta_0$, where such a mapping $\Pi_m$ should be dynamically optimized.
+To deal with these challenges, we adopt a {\it matched averaging} idea proposed in~\cite{yurochkin2019PFNM, wang2020fedMA}, which is used in the HFL setting to dynamically match the neurons of local models to build a global model.
+More specifically, it is assumed that the global $\theta_0$ and local $w_m$ are related through a linear mapping $w_m \approx \Pi_m \theta_0$, where such a mapping $\Pi_m$ should be optimized.
 One special case of $\Pi_m$ is a matching matrix containing only one non-zero entry at each row.
-Using such a matching matrix ensures that each neuron in the global model is a linear combination of a set of most closely related neurons in the local models. {While the idea of model matching has been explored in the recent works \cite{yurochkin2019PFNM, wang2020fedMA}, here we design a special matching strategy specifically designed for hybrid FL.
-Hence, the main contribution of this work is the overall problem formulation, and the model matching is just one integral component of it.}
+Using such a matching matrix ensures that each neuron in the global model is a linear combination of a set of most closely related neurons in the local models.
+While the idea of model matching has been explored in the recent works \cite{yurochkin2019PFNM, wang2020fedMA}, here we design a special matching strategy specifically for hybrid FL.

 By using the model matching strategy, the two regularizers in \eqref{eq.hyFL} can be expressed as following:

 where $\rm dist(\cdot)$ measures the distance between the models.
 It is important to note that the matching patterns $\Pi_m$'s have to be optimized as well.
 This leads to the following Hybrid FL problem: